 - Phishing campaigns– Emails with malicious attachments or links that will often use a victim’s compromised accounts to spread

 - Watering hole attacks– Attackers compromise a legitimate website with malicious code.
-The code exploits vulnerabilities of users that visit the site
+The code exploits the vulnerabilities of users that visit the site

 In addition to protecting your own data from attacks, you’ll want to identify any vulnerabilities that might endanger your customers.

-Threat-based cybersecurity isn’t a one and done process.
+Threat-based cybersecurity isn’t a one-and-done process.
 It requires constant reevaluation and improvements.